SirJonthe/xun/tools/xcc/README.md

-XUN Compiler BackEnd
+# XUN Compiler Collection

-Refactor xasm and xcc in such a way that the common elements of xasm and xcc are spun off into a backend.
-That way the backend object can be passed from one compiler to the next, compiling parts of a program in one language and other parts in another.
+## Intro

-This will allow for inline assembly in C without the need for re-implementing the entire XASM language inside the C compiler.
+This is the back end that is used for both the XASM and the XB programming languages to ensure interoperability in the form of inline assembly in XB.
+The back end mainly consists of breaking out common functionality between both languages.